ArazShilabin/DCGAN-on-MNIST/README.md

-# DCGAN-on-MNIST
+# GAN-and-DCGAN-on-MNIST
-this is an implementation of a "deep convolutional generative adversarial network" using TensorFlow on the MNIST dataset.
+this is a template for "deep convolutional generative adversarial network" using TensorFlow on the MNIST dataset.